Adversarial VQA: A New Benchmark for Evaluating the Robustness of VQA Models: More Visualizations

 \section{More Visualizations}

 We include more visualization examples of collected data across three rounds in Figure~\ref{fig:round_vis}.
 We show adversarial questions from 4 categories: Count, OCR, Reasoning and Visual Concept Recognition.
 Note that questions may belong to multiple categories.
 For example, counting question from R3 (``How many natural satellites are in the sky?") requires commonsense about ``natural satellites".
 OCR question from R1 (``What company is on the back of the referee?") not only requires commonsense about ``referee" but relational reasoning about ``on the back of".
-Reasoning questions include positional/relational reasoning (e.g., ``What is the woman closest to the camera holding in her hand?"), commonsense reasoning (e.g., ``Is the egg yolk cooked?") and comparative reasoning (``Who is taller?").
-There are also questions that require recognition of both low-level visual concepts (e.g., color/shape) and high-level visual concepts (e.g., action, relation).
+Reasoning questions include positional/relational reasoning (\emph{e.g.}, ``What is the woman closest to the camera holding in her hand?"), commonsense reasoning (\emph{e.g.}, ``Is the egg yolk cooked?") and comparative reasoning (``Who is taller?").
+There are also questions that require recognition of both low-level visual concepts (\emph{e.g.}, color/shape) and high-level visual concepts (\emph{e.g.}, action, relation).

 We also visualize more examples generated via textual adversarial attack methods (Sears~\cite{ribeiro-etal-2018-semantically}, Textfooler~\cite{jin2020bert} and Sememe+PSO~\cite{zang2020word}) in Figure~\ref{fig:adv_attack}.
-The first two columns show invalid examples and the last column include valid examples, based on our manual examination.
-Without human-in-the-loop, it is difficult to verify that these auto-generated adversarial questions are actually valid.
+The first two columns show invalid examples, and the last column includes valid examples, based on our manual examination.
+Recall that our goal is to collect high-quality adversarial questions that can be used to \emph{accurately, thoroughly evaluate and examine} the weakness of VQA models.
+Automatically generated adversarial questions are often incorrect (requiring additional human efforts to validate their correctness), and limited to linguistic variations to existing questions, thereby they are unlikely to provide a comprehensive analysis.